fscelliott/docsdonewell/_posts/2025-05-20-ai-assisted-developer-advocate-blogging.md

 - Slimmed down verbose fluff and nixed some marketing hyperbole ('this is the perfect method for...')
 - Modified the example PDF to provide a better example for a complex feature (the sections method)
 - Rewrote a heavily hallucinated conclusion ('signup for a free account for $100/month!')

+Even with this heavy editorial process, LLMs still represent a significant time savings for me.
+I estimate I spent about half the time on this post that I'd normally spend, including Claude project configuration that I'll be able to reuse in future.